 We will have until 12 months from the closing of this offering to consummate our initial business combination.
 However, if we anticipate that we may not be able to consummate our initial business combination within 12 months, we may, by resolution of our board if requested by our sponsor, extend the period of time to consummate a business combination up to three times, each by an additional three months (for a total of up to 21 months to complete a business combination), subject to the sponsor depositing additional funds into the trust account as set out below.
-Pursuant to the terms of our memorandum and articles of association and the trust agreement to be entered into between us and Continental Stock Transfer & Trust Company on the date of this prospectus, in order for the time available for us to consummate our initial business combination to be extended, our sponsor or its affiliates or designees, upon five days advance notice prior to the applicable deadline, must deposit into the trust account \$400,000, or \$460,000 if the underwriters' over-allotment option is exercised in full (\$0.10 per unit in either case), up to an aggregate of \$1,200,000 (or \$1,380,000 if the underwriters' over-allotment option is exercised in full), or \$0.30 per unit, on or prior to the date of the applicable deadline, for each three month extension.
+Pursuant to the terms of our memorandum and articles of association and the trust agreement to be entered into between us and Continental Stock Transfer & Trust Company on the date of this prospectus, in order for the time available for us to consummate our initial business combination to be extended, our sponsor or its affiliates or designees, upon five days advance notice prior to the applicable deadline, must deposit into the trust account \$400,000, or \$460,000 if the underwriters' over-allotment option is exercised in full (\$0.10 per unit in either case), up to an aggregate of \$1,200,000 (or \$1,380,000 if the underwriters' over-allotment option is exercised in full) (\$0.10 per unit in either case), up to an aggregate of \$1,200,000 (or \$1,380,000 if the underwriters' over-allotment option is exercised in full) (\$0.10 per unit in either case), up to an aggregate of \$1,200,000 (or \$1,380,000 if the underwriters' over-allotment option is exercised in full), or \$0.30 per share, on or prior to the date of the applicable deadline, for each three month extension.
 In the event that we receive notice from our sponsor five days prior to the applicable deadline of its wish for us to effect an extension, we intend to issue a press release announcing such intention at least three days prior to the applicable deadline.
 In addition, we intend to issue a press release the day after the applicable deadline announcing whether or not the funds had been timely deposited.
-Our sponsor and its affiliates or designees are not obligated to fund the trust account to extend the time for us to complete our initial business combination.